dgudenkov-foreign-languages-homework/homework/homework-178/page.md

     - hooked

 5.
-    I don't think, that I novelty addict.
+    I don't think, that I'm a novelty addict.
 I usually buy things that I need.
-Maybe I addicted from the things that I don't have, but I think that I need them.
+Maybe I'm addicted to the things that I don't have, but I think that I need them.

 6.
     - trainers